TZstatsADS/fall2022-project2-group8/README.md

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+Woonsup contributes to the prepocessing and EDA of Rodent Inspections Dataset.
+Dhruv contributes to the summary and conclusion of the project Shreya contributes to the graph of rodents inspections and energy trend line.
+Peng contributes to the ui design and the geographical zip code map.
+Zhongcheng is the presenter of the project.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```